Gangsta0607/FUD/README.md

 Turn an iPhone or iPad into an extra display for your Mac.
 Two ways in one
 app:

-- **FUD mode** — a small menu-bar app on your Mac creates a display for the device (a real one you drag windows onto, or a virtual one that exists only for it), and streams it over the local network.
+- **FUD mode** — a small menu-bar app on your Mac creates a virtual display for the device and streams it over the local network.
 Plug the device in over USB and the video automatically prefers the cable; unplug it and the stream hops to Wi-Fi in about a second, no restart.
 - **AirPlay mode** — the same device shows up in your Mac's Screen Mirroring menu like an Apple TV.
 Nothing to configure.

-Works on absurdly old hardware: the client runs from iOS 5.1 (the original iPad 2) to current iPadOS, with hardware video decoding all the way down.
+Works on absurdly old hardware: the client runs from iOS 5.1 to current iPadOS, with hardware video decoding all the way down.
+Tested on iPad 2 (iOS 6.1) and iPad mini 2 (iPadOS 12.5.8).

 ## What it looks like in daily use